PUMA: Perception-driven Unified Foothold Prior for Mobility Augmented Quadruped Parkour: EXPERIMENTS

 \textbf{1) Egocentric polar foothold prior extends the boundaries of parkour performance.}

 Our experimental results demonstrate that all methods incorporating foothold information outperform the baseline PIE and the ablation w/o foothold prior.
-Specifically, for the Extreme Parkour baseline, the heightfield input becomes excessively sparse and degrades on highly inclined terrains, failing to capture critical geometric details required for the actor to learn effective skills.
-PUMA, employing the proposed egocentric polar foothold prior, achieves superior and robust performance across all terrain types.
-We observe that the w/o relative distance variant performs adequately on Stepping Stones as yaw is sufficient to maintain heading direction between discrete terrains.
-However, its performance degrades on the other two terrain types, where the robot fails to learn the necessary body pose adjustment to make contact with highly inclined walls.
-In contrast, PUMA as well as the explicit and implicit Cartesian foothold priors performs effectively on steep terrains, as access to target foothold locations enables the robot to adjust its body posture and achieve stable foot contact.
-Notably, the two variants exhibit similar performance, since both aim to predict foothold coordinates.
+PUMA, which employs the proposed egocentric polar foothold prior, achieves superior and robust performance across all terrain types.
+The w/o relative distance variant performs well on Stepping Stones, where yaw information is sufficient to maintain heading direction between discrete terrains, but degrades on Wall-assisted Gap and Surmounting, where the robot fails to learn the necessary body pose adjustment to make contact with highly inclined walls.
+The explicit and implicit Cartesian prior variants perform better than w/o relative distance on these terrains, since access to target foothold locations helps the robot adjust its body posture and achieve stable foot contact.
+However, they still underperform PUMA, especially on high-inclination terrains.

-To further investigate why the Cartesian-based methods underperform compared to PUMA, we evaluate the accuracy of foothold regression on the Wall-assisted Gap and Surmounting terrain.
-As shown in Table~\ref{tab:foothold_accuracy}, we quantitatively compare the Mean Square Error (MSE) between the predicted foothold value and the ground truth.
-Our method, which predicts an egocentric polar prior $\mathbf{f}_t$ composed of only four scalars, achieves significantly higher accuracy than the two Cartesian-based approaches.
-We attribute this superiority to the geometric nature of our representation: the polar format naturally decouples relative distance from heading direction.
-This decomposition simplifies the regression landscape compared to coupled Cartesian coordinates $(x,y,z)$, enabling the network to learn a more precise and robust locomotion prior that facilitates posture adjustments for better terrain traversal and parkour maneuvers.
+We additionally evaluate the accuracy of foothold regression on the Wall-assisted Gap and Surmounting terrains.
+As shown in Table~\ref{tab:foothold_accuracy}, PUMA, which predicts an egocentric polar prior, achieves significantly higher accuracy than the two Cartesian-based approaches.
+We attribute this superiority to the geometric nature of our representation: the polar format naturally decouples relative distance from heading direction and simplifies the regression landscape compared to coupled Cartesian coordinates $(x,y,z)$, enabling the network to learn a more precise and robust locomotion prior.